ignc-research/arena-rosnav/docs/Installation.md

 ```

-If you have troubles with the installation we recommend to follow the manual installation procedure below and replacing `melodic` by `noetic` in the respective places.
-Pay attention to changing the ROS dependency branches in the `.rosinstall` as well.
+If you have troubles with the installation we recommend to step through the installation script by hand or follow the manual installation procedure below and replacing `melodic` by `noetic` in the respective places.
+Pay attention to selecting the correct `.rosinstall` in the project root directory as well.

 #### Manual Installation (Melodic or Noetic)